compose-us-research/batch-tweets/README.md

-# This is the automation flow
+# This is the automation flow ⚙️
 Google Spreadsheet --> Google Calendar -->Tweet via 3rd Party Automation Service like Zapier --> Twitter

-# What it does
+# What it does 🦾
 It puts your tweets from a Google spreadsheet into a calendar and from there it’s posted to Twitter via a Zapier integration.

-# Why this is cool
+# Why this is 🆒
-To stay relevant, Gary V quote
+According to @garyvee those wanting to dominate the social media game, need to be putting out about 100 pieces of content per day😱 - ain't nobody got time for that!
+With this Google App Script you can batch process the workflow.

-# You need this to do it
+# You need this to do it arrow 🧰
 1. Google Suite user account
 2. Google Calendar
 3. Google Spreadsheet
 4. Twitter Account
 5. 3rd Party Automation Account, we use Zapier but there are others

-# Steps
+# Steps 👟
 1. Create a Google Calendar and name it “batch tweets”

 ![alt text][GoogleKalenderEinstellungen]